 As many remember, Vespiquen/Vileplume was a fairly toxic deck that plagued the format last year: designed to mill through a great deal of their deck before evolving into Vileplume and locking you out of the game, it hoped to score cheap wins through bricking an opponent and overwhelming their weakened field.
 This variant of Vespiquen follows the same basic strategy of swarming the field with green, though it at least allows your opponent to play the game, so I guess it’s better.
 All jokes aside, the strategy is very simple here.
 Using the array of burn cards available to us in Standard, the goal is to set up a couple of Vespiquen and 2–3 Decidueye, while pitching everything else.
-Then, thanks to Decidueye’s incredible Ability, Vespiquen is able to reach for higher numbers more consistently, while putting everything else into very comfortable two-shot range.
+Then, thanks to Decidueye’s incredible Ability, Vespiquen is able to reach for higher numbers more consistently, while putting everything else into very comfortable 2-shot range.
 Decidueye’s extreme bulk for a Stage 2, combined with the fact that they’ll all be mostly naked on the Bench, means that they are going to be naturally quite difficult for most decks to pick off.
 Sure, solitaire decks like Rayquaza and Rainbow Road almost certainly will still see play and are capable of hunting our owls, but Vespiquen can trade well in those matchups regardless.

 The deck really has a lot going for it, especially with Revitalizer.
 It’s about as concrete a personification of the word ‘swarm’ we’ve had yet: tons of bees and tons of little stings.
 We’re comfortable pitching literally every Grass Pokémon in this deck because we can get them back, guaranteed.
 Decidueye is such an insanely good card on its own, with an exceptional GX attack that acts as a triple Puzzle of Time.
 While Vespiquen decks generally only run Double Colorless and Special Charge, which we do here as well, the fact that we have no other GX attacks to choose from means we must run a couple of Grass Energy just to guarantee ourselves the utility; there’s really no reason not too, and who knows what you might need.
 I can already foresee situations of a late-game N + Hollow Hunt combo, grabbing three cards to guarantee a win on the next turn.

 After some initial testing, I’m noticing a couple of things: the deck usually sets up one Decidueye guaranteed, and can push for two, but almost never more.
 With Garbodor still a potential threat, it’s often better to discard more Decidueye than set them up, but having even one up can totally change the game.
 There were a few situations where I was granted only one Feather Arrow, and opted to place it on Trubbish, setting me up to actually KO it with the same Decidueye later.
-I even found myself using Decidueye to attack a few times: turns where I had a spare attachment had me throwing a Grass on an owl, and later I could use it to finish off a threat without much fear that it’d be knocked out in return.
+I even found myself using Decidueye to attack a few times: turns where I had a spare attachment had me throwing a Grass on an owl, and later I could use it to finish off a threat without much fear that it’d be Knocked Out in return.
 The GX attack was also great mid-game, where I’d pull back something like VS Seeker, Acro Bike, Acro Bike, which presented me with a great chance to either dig for the last few resources I’d need to end the game, or insurance against a low N.

 The deck is a little less consistent than I’d like, and I’m not sure yet if it’s from a list standpoint or a deck standpoint.
 The obvious difference between this deck and Vespiquen/Vileplume is Battle Compressor, which fundamentally changes how the deck is played.
 The addition of something like Klefki, even in matchups where it may be useful, does nothing but create clunk and add in more bad starters.
 Sometimes, the deck just trips over itself a little, but this deck has some insane comeback potential when it finally starts clicking, especially because of Decidueye’s bulkiness.